 Classes are generally scheduled on Monday and Thursday or on Tuesday and Friday.
+These have historically been scheduled in the same timeslots, but for Fall 2020 there will be one morning class and one afternoon class (this change was made to allow remote students in different timezones better access to live class sessions).
 See also the section on course scheduling below.